andersbogsnes/homepage/content/presentations/apis/2_concepts.md

 If we look at our request, the first part is called the HTTP verb - what action do we want to perform

-In the case of fetching google's homepage, we asked to `GET` some data from google
+In the case of fetching google's homepage, we asked to `GET` some data from google - there are a number of others, but we will focus on those that get used most commonly:

+- GET
+- HEAD
+- POST
+- PUT
+- DELETE
+- PATCH

 ---

+## GET

+The GET request simply requests a resource.
+Should only ever retrieve data

+---

+## HEAD

+A GET that only returns the header and not the body.
+Commonly used for health checks

+---

+## POST

+Submit a resource to the server.
+Usually used to change state on the server, e.g create a new resource

+---

+## PUT

+Submit a resoruce intended to replace an existing resource.
 {{% /section %}}